deswa7310/E101-AVC-Project-Team-11/README.md

 ## Trouble Shooting for Issues:
 - It is best to extract the SFML library into C:\\ so you don't have to edit the makefiles.
 Check to see that the SFML folder you extracted is A: the correct one for your complier version, and B: in the right file path you are using in your makefiles.
 - If the preinstalled dll libraries within AVC_robot and AVC_server fail, there is an easy fix.
 Copy all .dll files from the SFML folder into the same folder as your .cpp files (the AVC_robot and AVC_server folders) and replace the old ones.
 You can find all these .dll files inside the "bin" folder in "SFML".
-- If using the makefile fails for no discernable reason, delete the robot.exe and robot.o inside the AVC_robot folder and then run make.
+- If the makefile fails for no reason, delete the files *robot.exe* and *robot.o* inside the AVC_robot folder and then run make.
-- The text inside each makefile may contain multiple spaces instead of a tab before lines start with g++ - this should be replaced with a tab.
+- The text inside each makefile may contain multiple spaces instead of a tab before the lines start with g++ - this should be replaced with a tab.
-- Don't worry about depreciated method messages - the programs will still work.
+- Don't worry about any depreciated method messages - the programs will still work.